Guannings/MonteCarlo-Portfolio-Optimizer/README.md

 # Project Case Study: Quantitative Portfolio Optimization Engine
 **1. Executive Summary**

 This project is a quantitative analysis tool designed to construct a mathematically optimal investment portfolio.
 Unlike traditional "rule of thumb" investing (e.g., the 60/40 split), this model utilizes Modern Portfolio Theory (MPT) and Convex Optimization to solve for the highest possible risk-adjusted return (Sharpe Ratio).

 The system targets a specific volatility profile (14% annualized risk) and validates the strategy by simulating 10,000 potential market futures over a 5-year horizon using Geometric Brownian Motion (GBM).

 **2. The Problem Statement**
-In public finance and urban economics, capital allocation is often driven by static assumptions.

 I wanted to apply dynamic, data-driven modeling to personal asset management to answer three key questions:

+a.
 Efficiency: Can we mathematically beat the standard market index by optimizing asset weights?

+b.
 Risk Management: What is the statistical probability of loss over a 5-year period?

+c.
 Scenario Planning: How does a "Dollar Cost Averaging" (DCA) strategy perform under thousands of different market conditions?

 **3. Methodology & Asset Selection**

 The model constructs a "Super-Portfolio" using five distinct asset classes, each playing a specific role in the risk/reward ecosystem.

+a.
 The Growth Engines (Risk-On):

-SPYM (S&P 500): Provides core exposure to the US large-cap economy.
+* SPYM (S&P 500): Provides core exposure to the US large-cap economy.

-QQQ (Nasdaq 100): Captures high-growth technology sector momentum.
+* QQQ (Nasdaq 100): Captures high-growth technology sector momentum.

-VEA (Developed Markets): mitigating single-country geopolitical risk.
+* VEA (Developed Markets): mitigating single-country geopolitical risk.

+b.
 The Hedges (Risk-Off):

-TLT (Long-Term Treasuries): Acts as a deflationary hedge and negative-correlation asset during crashes.
+* TLT (Long-Term Treasuries): Acts as a deflationary hedge and negative-correlation asset during crashes.

-GLDM (Gold): Provides a hedge against currency devaluation and inflationary pressure.
+* GLDM (Gold): Provides a hedge against currency devaluation and inflationary pressure.

 **4. The Optimization Engine (The "Brain")**

 The core of the project is a Python-based optimization algorithm (scipy.optimize).
 Instead of guessing weights, the model solves a mathematical problem:

 "Find the exact combination of these 5 assets that maximizes return, subject to the constraint that total Portfolio Volatility cannot exceed 14%."